Using "clickers" in the classroom

 - Your students can purchase or rent a clicker and their choice of a new or used textbook for your course.

-- At the end of the Fall and Spring semesters, the Bookstore will offer a buy-back program for the clickers, much as they do with used textbooks.
+- At the end of the Fall and Spring semesters, the Bookstore usually offers a buy-back program for the clickers, much as they do with used textbooks.

 - If students prefer to purchase the clicker online, they can go to http://store.turningtechnologies.com and use the code Bg2Y get Penn's discounted pricing, or they can purchase them from Amazon.com, where even better prices are available sometimes.

-- The TurningPoint system integrates with Blackboard's gradebook
+- The TurningPoint system integrates with the Canvas gradebook

 How does it work?
 A typical scenario: